GIST-NJU/EmRest/api-exp-scripts/README.md

 Each subdirectory under `result_dir` corresponds to a testing approach and contains multiple `roundX/` folders, where each folder stores the logs, monitored HTTP requests and responses, code coverage, and other raw execution results of one experimental run.

 ### Aggregate Results for Analysis
-You can use the script `src/analyse/collect.py` to aggregate the raw experimental results into structured `csv` data for further analysis (e.g., operation coverage and bug detection metrics).
-This script also uses the Click library to support CLI commands.
+Use the script `src/analyse/collect.py` to aggregate the raw experimental results into structured `csv` data for further analysis (e.g., operation coverage and bug detection metrics).

 ```bash
 conda run -n exp python -m src.analyse.collect -i result_dir -o data_dir
 ```

 **Parameters**:
-- `result_dir`: The root directory containing raw experimental outputs (as shown above).
+- `-i`: The root directory containing raw experimental outputs.

-- `data_dir`: The target directory where the aggregated analysis results (e.g., .csv, .json) will be stored for plotting and table generation in the paper.
+- `-o`: The target directory where the aggregated analysis results (e.g., .csv, .json) will be stored for plotting and table generation in the paper.

-After running the `collect.py` script, the aggregated analysis results will be saved in the specified data_dir.
-The structure of data_dir mirrors that of result_dir, but it contains parsed and structured data instead of raw logs.
+After running the `collect.py` script, the aggregated analysis results will be saved in the specified `data_dir` directory.
+The structure of `data_dir` is similar to that of `result_dir`, but it contains parsed and structured data instead of raw logs.

 ```txt
 data_dir/